Template

 • muscle atrophy on the rump

-In German Shepherd puppies, signs may become evident between 5 and 8 months.
+German Shepherd hip dysplasia signs may become evident between 5 and 8 months.
 But, some dogs will not show any signs until they are mature adults.

 Severely dysplastic dogs will attempt to support more weight on their front legs by rocking forward.
 This can create issues in the elbows and shoulder.
 They may appear to be tippy toeing and walking lightly on their hind legs.